Lizhenyi1/Assignment_B_Technical-forBEEM061J/README.md

 # Assignment_B_Technical forBEEM061J
  Hello Jack!
-Please dowmload ZIP please.
+Could you please dowmload ZIP, if just code, some files won't be open.
+Thank you!